rsms/inter/CONTRIBUTING.md

 In return, they should reciprocate that respect in addressing your issue or suggestion.

-By contributing work to the Interface font project you agree to have all work contributed becoming the intellectual property of the Interface font project as described by [SIL Open Font License, Version 1.1](http://scripts.sil.org/OFL)
+By contributing work to the Inter UI font project you agree to have all work contributed becoming the intellectual property of the Inter UI font project as described by [SIL Open Font License, Version 1.1](http://scripts.sil.org/OFL)

 ## Types of contributions this project is looking for

-Interface is still an early product and so there is a lot of fun things to do.
+Inter UI is still an early product and so there is a lot of fun things to do.

 - More glyphs!
-There are many placeholder glyphs that need to be replaced with ones designed in the style of Interface.
+There are many placeholder glyphs that need to be replaced with ones designed in the style of Inter UI.
   - Non-English glyphs are especially needed

 - Improvements and corrections to existing glyphs